tc39/proposal-temporal/docs/absolute.md

 **Returns:** a `Temporal.Duration` representing the difference between `absolute` and `other`.

 This method computes the difference between the two times represented by `absolute` and `other`, and returns it as a `Temporal.Duration` object.
-A `RangeError` will be thrown if `other` is later than `absolute`, because `Temporal.Duration` objects cannot represent negative durations.
+If `other` is later than `absolute` then the resulting duration will be negative.

 The `largestUnit` option controls how the resulting duration is expressed.
 The returned `Temporal.Duration` object will not have any nonzero fields that are larger than the unit in `largestUnit`.